m3t4f1v3/ebbvn/script.md

 Ed: "The cake is still on the table.
 Please, accept it as our surrender."

-narrator: The boss slowly sauntered to the cake box and licked its lips.
+Narrator: The boss slowly sauntered to the cake box and licked its lips.

 Boss: "MUEHEHEHE...I LIKE THE WAY YOU THINK, EDDY BOY!"

-narrator: It took the box and swallowed it whole.
+Narrator: It took the box and swallowed it whole.

-narrator: And just like that...
+Narrator: And just like that...

-narrator: AND JUST LIKE THAT...
+Narrator: AND JUST LIKE THAT...

 Saoirse enters from the middle